Vitamins and Supplements for ADHD

 Over the past few decades, alternative and complementary medicine has grown in popularity.
 As a result, there is now a wide range of nontraditional approaches to personal health and healing.
-These various remedies are sometimes used in the place of standard medical approaches.
+These various approaches are sometimes used in the place of standard medical approaches, although it’s important to recognize that none are recognized by the medical community as established alternatives to proven treatments.
 Oftentimes, though, they are used in addition to standard medical therapy.
-Some alternative remedies are safe, relatively affordable, and easily accessible.
-And some may actually create an opportunity for you to participate actively in key decisions about your health.
+Some alternative remedies are safe, relatively affordable, and easily accessible, but their efficacy may not be proven.

-On the other hand, there are other natural or alternative remedies that are unsafe.
-That's why it's important to know what works -- and what doesn't -- when it comes to nonstandard treatments for conditions like ADHD.
-The fact that claims are made that a vitamin or supplement is natural is not a guarantee that it's safe.
-It's important to always discuss any therapy with your doctor before taking it.
+There are also natural or alternative remedies that may be unsafe or may have dangerous interactions with prescription medicines you might also be taking.
+That's why it's important to know what works and what doesn't when it comes to nonstandard treatments for conditions like ADHD.
+The fact that claims are made that a vitamin or supplement is natural is not a guarantee that it's safe, and not all health foods or supplements are overseen by the US Food and Drug Administration (FDA) to assure quality.
+It's important to always discuss any therapy with your doctor before trying it.

 Read on to discover whether there are vitamins and natural supplements that are safe and effective for treating symptoms of ADHD.

 Zinc for ADHD Symptoms